 Remote Deposit Capture — The act of depositing a check into a bank account without physically presenting the original document at a bank, ATM, or other collection point.
 This is usually accomplished by capturing an image of the check desktop check scanner or a mobile phone camera.
 See also Mobile Deposit.

-Restrictive Endorsement (Indorsement) — A physical marking printed on a check, usually by the receiving bank, to denote that it has been deposited and reduce the chance of duplicate deposits.
+Restrictive Endorsement (Indorsement) — A physical marking printed on a check, usually by the receiving bank or the customer, to denote that it has been deposited, and to reduce the chance of duplicate deposits.
 In the case of mobile deposits, the bank may require the customer to write a phrase, such as “For Mobile Deposit Only” and the account number on a check before it is accepted.
 The Federal Reserve Bank’s Reg CC specifies liability rules for duplicate deposits according to whether the check was endorsed, and which bank accepted it first.
 See also: Reg CC, Duplicate Deposit, Virtual Endorsement.